merlinfuchs/kite/README.md

 [discord]
 client_id = "..." # Your Discord client ID used for Oauth2
 client_secret = "..." # Your Discord client secret used for Oauth2

+[encryption]
+token_encryption_key = "..." # HEX encoded AES key for encrypting Discord tokens
 ```

+To generate an encryption key for tokens you can use `openssl enc -aes-256-cbc -k secret -P -md sha1`.

 You can also set the config values using environment variables.
 For example `KITE_DISCORD__CLIENT_ID` will set the discord client id.